bumbot-hub/ExamClock/README.md

 ## 🐛 Known Issues

-- When exiting to the main menu during timer operation, an unnecessary popup appears to restart the timer
+- When exiting to the main menu during timer operation, an unnecessary popup appears to restart the timer **(Resolved)**

 ---